jooris-hadeler/elan-lang/README.md

 ## Language Support

-If you are looking for ELAN Language Support look no further than [here](https://github.com/jooris-hadeler/elan-language-support).
+If you are looking for Myriad Language Support look no further than [here](https://github.com/jooris-hadeler/myriad-language-support).